neurogenetics/LRRK2_conditional_v3/README.md

 make_metal_file () {
 echo """
 #../generic-metal/metal metalAll.txt
-#THIS SCRIPT EXECUTES AN ANALYSIS OF seventeen STUDIES
 #THE RESULTS FOR EACH STUDY ARE STORED IN FILES Inputfile1.txt THROUGH Inputfile17.txt
 SCHEME  STDERR
 AVERAGEFREQ ON